-Tool Name Description SATA Analyzer A tool to confirm electric signals via SATA interface by connecting between SATA cables.
-ICE The abbreviation of In-Circuit Emulator.
+Tool Name Description ICE The abbreviation of In-Circuit Emulator.
 It supports debugging by emulating the behavior of CPU.
 AES library for FR Encryption Library (for testing of HDD Encryption Board) Pseudorandom number testing tool A tool developed by the developer to confirm that a pseudorandom number generator for IPsec performs with FIPS 186-2 algorithm.
 Phone line pseudo-exchanger A unit that performs pseudo-exchanges of the phone line.
-Printer Driver Canon UFR II Printer Driver Version 20.90 Alpha 1.0 b.
+Printer Driver Canon LIPS LX Printer Driver Version 20.80 b.
 Scope of the Performed Developer Testing